About this course

 This course has been developed in direct partnership with CSIRO’s Australian Animal Health Laboratory and the Victoria State Government’s Department of Primary Industries.
 It has been tailored to suit experienced full time animal health professionals, expecting to remain in employment whilst studying part-time.
 The online method of delivery and broad range of elective topics will provide students with flexibility and allow them to manage their study commitments and educational needs.

-VETS90083 Selection and Interpretation of Laboratory Tests will be taught as a short residential course to cover hands-on experience and to personally introduce students to each other as well as to their future tutors and mentors to ensure that they are familiar with the resources and requirements of online learning.
+The first subject (Selection and Interpretation of Laboratory Tests) will be taught as a short residential course to cover hands-on experience and to personally introduce students to each other as well as to their future tutors and mentors to ensure that they are familiar with the resources and requirements of online learning.

 Other subjects in the Veterinary Public Health program may be studied individually under the Community Access Program, without applying for the full program.
 Any such successfully completed subjects may later be credited towards the Masters, Graduate Diploma or Graduate Certificate level programs in Veterinary Public Health.